NUpolisci/NU-math-camp/resources/README.md

 **Tools to make life easier**

 - [NU Counseling and Pyschological Services](https://www.northwestern.edu/counseling/) is a good place for getting referred out to local therapists and mental health providers.
 Otherwise, you can browse the [Aetna Provider Finder](https://www.aetna.com/individuals-families/find-a-doctor.html) for a provider that is in-network with your student health insurance.

+- [AccessibleNU](https://www.northwestern.edu/accessiblenu/) in case you have needs or requests related to accessibility concerns and accommodations.

 - [Northwestern VPN](https://www.it.northwestern.edu/oncampus/vpn/) for reliable, secure connections to university pages and resources while away from campus.